nhsconnect/gpconnect/pages/appointments/appointments_use_case_search_for_free_slots.md

 Provider systems:

-- SHALL return a `200` **OK** HTTP status code on successful retrieval of a "free" schedule and slot details.
+- SHALL return a `200` **OK** HTTP status code on successful retrieval of a "free" slot details.
-- SHALL include the free `Slot` details for the organisation which have a `freeBusyType` status of "free" and fall within the requested date range.
+- SHALL include the free `Slot` details for the organisation which have a `freeBusyType` status of "free" and fall fully within the requested date range.
+I.e. free slots which start before the `start` parameter and free slots which end after `end` search parameter SHALL NOT be returned.
-- SHALL include the URI of the relevant GP Connect `StructureDefinition` profile in the `{Resource}.meta.profile` element of the returned resources.
-- SHALL include the `Schedule`, `Slot`, `Organization` and `Location` details for the retrieved schedule(s) in a searchset `Bundle`. `Practitioner` is required in the searchset `Bundle` only if available.
+- SHALL include the `Schedule` and `Slot` details associated with the returned slots as defined by the search parameter which have been specified. `Practitioner` is required in the searchset `Bundle` only if available.

   The response `Bundle` SHALL only contain `Schedule`, `Organization`, `Practitioner` and `Location` Resources related to the returned free `Slot` Resources.
 If no free slots are returned for the requested time period then no Resources should be returned within the response `Bundle`.

+- SHALL include `Practitioner` and `Location` resources associated with Schedule resources in the response Bundle ONLY where requested to do so by the consumer using the `_include:recurse=Schedule:actor:Practitioner` and/or `_include:recurse=Schedule:actor:Location` parameters.

+- SHALL manage slot `start` and `end` times to indicate which slots can be considered `adjacent` and therefore be booked against a single appointment as part of a `multi slot appointment booking`.
+Providers are responsible for the implementation of business rules that forbid the booking of non-adjacent slots according to their own practices.

+  To allow consumers to implement multi slot appointment booking, the consumer needs to be able to identify which slots can be considered adjacent.
+A provider SHALL indicate which slots are adjacent or not adjacent using the following rules:

+  * To indicate two slots (Slot A & Slot B) are adjacent, the two slots SHALL reference the same schedule resource and the ```start``` time of ```Slot B``` SHALL equals ```end``` time of ```Slot A```.
+  * If the slots do not conform to the rule above, either the slots do not link to the same schedule or the start time of one slot is not the same as the end time of the previous slot then these slots SHALL not be considered adjacent.

 ```json
 {